jinnn-dev/patholearn/README.md

 ### Development

 To make the frontend work, additional environment variables need to be set.
-A `.env.sample` can be found in the frontend folder.
+An `.env.sample` can be found in the frontend folder.
 Normally all APIs should be available under `localhost` and their corresponding ports.

 To start the development environment run